matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 I settled in on:

-* Breakfast - One serving of cereal with skim milk, possibly fruit topped or two eggs (with no more than three strips of bacon on Sundays).
+* Breakfast - One serving of cereal with skim milk, possibly fruit topped, or two eggs (with no more than three strips of bacon on Sundays).

 * Lunch - Two or three slices of turkey, a slice of swiss and a 70-calorie wrap for lunch.
 Absolutely no mayo.
-I'll use relish, pickles, mustard even cole slaw on occasion as a garnish.
+I'll use relish, pickles, mustard even cole slaw on occasion as garnishes.

 * Dinner - salad or steamed frozen vegetable plus whatever protein Donna wants - fish, chicken, steak, the occasional hamburger.